Debbie Austin FCCA explains the items you need to implement to help prevent and deal with late payment.

 5. Identify invoices raised and those that are soon to be overdue

 According to research conducted by Bacs Payment Schemes Limited, 47% of SMEs surveyed are paid late by their customers on a regular basis.
 Worryingly the average small business is owed £32,185 in late payments!
-That's bad for the economy as it equates to £26.3bn across the UK.
+That's bad for the economy equating to £26.3bn across the UK.

-Unfortunately achieving repeat custom is so vital to the growth and success of many early stage businesses that many don't want to challenge their customers.
-After all their turnover may be built on a small number of customers whereby losing one them through legal action could be financially harmful.
+Unfortunately achieving repeat custom is so vital to the success of many early stage businesses, they're reticent to challenge their customers.
+After all their turnover may be built on a small number of customers, losing one through legal action could be perceived as financially harmful.

-Managing cash flow and your cash position is an absolutely vital area that you as the business owner should focus on as part of your business growth strategy.
-Be sure to implement the following as part of your credit control system to prevent the risk of ending up with a number of bad debts:
+Managing cash flow and your cash position is absolutely vital.
+As a business owner you need to focus on this as part of your growth strategy.
+Be sure to read the following credit control procedures guide.
+Implementing theses measures in your business will help ensure you don't end up with a number of bad debts.

-Obtain credit reports on potential new customers to gauge their ability to pay before you sign them up and extend them any credit
+Obtain credit reports to gauge the credit score of potential new customers, you will then have a clear picture of their ability to pay before you sign them up and extend any credit

 Explain very clearly what you're payment terms are, better still given their credit record create payment terms specific to their circumstances